 Life rarely goes to plan.
-Sometimes the serendipity and coincidences that it hands us are so sweet we’re left wondering if it would have turned out any better if we scheduled it meticulously.
+Sometimes the serendipity and coincidences that it hands us are so sweet we’re left wondering if it could have turned out any better had we scheduled it meticulously.
 Other times, when we’re gifted with the beauty of retrospect we realise that forethought probably wouldn’t have gone astray .

 Once upon a time, in a much longer more detailed piece of work, my book, I used the Healthy Food Pyramid as a way to understand and balance the needs and wants of your ideal partner.